Jeffery “Jeff” Allen Goddard died unexpectedly of medical complications on September 21, 2019, in Portland, Oregon. He was 62.

 In lieu of flowers, donations can be sent to The American Heart Association at www.heart.org

-To send flowers to Jeffrey "Jeff" Allen Goddard's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeffrey "Jeff" Allen Goddard, please visit our floral store.

 The American Heart Association